Phage Therapy for Staph Infection

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is phage therapy safe for humans?
+Is there any evidence suggesting that phage therapy is likely to be safe for humans?

 This trial is for someone with a chronic hip joint infection caused by methicillin-sensitive Staphylococcus aureus, who has tried multiple antibiotics and surgeries without success.
 The bacteria causing their infection must respond to bacteriophage therapy in lab tests.